jnperezmesa/calculator_js/README.md

 # JavaScript Calculator (EN)

-This is a simple calculator built with plain JavaScript.
+This is a simple calculator built with plain JavaScript with Test Driven Development.

 ## Installation